devlaam/jawn/README.md

 in objects, and may be preceded by a `//` or `/*`.
 The former are closed by a newline (in the form of a `\n` of `\r` whatever comes first, the latter by `*/`.
-Since `//` effectively defines a single line comment, it cannot be succeeded by JSON content on the same line.
+Since `//` effectively defines a single line comment, it cannot be followed by JSON content on the same line.
 Comments between `/*` and  `*/` can spread over multiple lines.
 In both comments  control characters except `\u0000` are allowed.
 Comments on atomic JSON (just a string, number ...) are not allowed.
 Also, comments before the opening of an object